electron/electron/docs/development/releasing.md

 ## Fix missing binaries of a release manually

-In the case of a corrupted release with broken CI machines, we might have to re-upload the binaries for a already published release.
+In the case of a corrupted release with broken CI machines, we might have to re-upload the binaries for an already published release.

-The first step is to go to the Releases page and delete the corrupted binaries with the `SHASUMS256.txt` checksum file.
+The first step is to go to the [Releases](https://github.com/electron/electron/releases) page and delete the corrupted binaries with the `SHASUMS256.txt` checksum file.

 Then manually create distributions for each platform and upload them: